 On the LIRR, you can use CityTicket for trips within Zone 1 or between Zones 1 and 3 (see station lists and map for details); on MNR, you can use CityTicket for trips on Hudson or Harlem line trains between the Bronx and Manhattan.

 Other low fare programs – including Family Fare, reduced-fare programs for senior citizens and people with disabilities, LIRR’s $4.00 off-peak fare for travel within Zone 3, and MNR's $3.00 intermediate fare that is valid at all times for travel within the Bronx – remain in effect.

 Buying a CityTicket

-You can purchase tickets at New York City LIRR or Metro-North ticket windows or ticket machines at stations in the program.
+LIRR tickets may be purchased with cash or credit/debit/ATM cards at both ticket windows and ticket machines and via the MTA eTix app.
 Not all stations have ticket windows open on weekends, but all stations have ticket machines.

 LIRR tickets may be purchased with cash or personal checks at ticket windows or with cash or credit/debit/ATM cards at ticket machines.
 Metro-North tickets may be purchased with cash or credit/debit/ATM cards at both ticket windows and ticket machines.
 You cannot use MetroCard to pay for CityTicket.